openthread/spinel-spec/core/detail-properties-core.md

 Note: not all properties that support unsolicited updates need to be listed here.
-Some properties, network media scan results for example, are only generated due to direct action on the part of the OS, so those properties **SHOULD NOT** not be included in this list.
+Some properties, network media scan results for example, are only generated due to direct action on the part of the AP, so those properties **SHOULD NOT** not be included in this list.

 ## Stream Properties {#prop-stream}